 These holidays are recognized nationwide and may or may not fall under the same dates every year.
 Should some of these dates fall on a Sunday, then the following Monday will be considered the holiday.

-Day after New Year’s Day: Sunday 2 January or Tuesday 4 January
+Day after New Year’s Day: Tuesday 2 January

 National public holidays 2023